denbrian/laravel-zoho-oauth/index.md

 3. Ensure you have Zoho API Client ID, Zoho Client API Secret and Zoho authorization code.
 If not, [follow these instruction](/laravel-zoho-oauth/instructions)

-## Why use this package
-1. To automate generation of a permanent zoho api `refresh_token`
-2. To provide a way of generating zoho api `access_token` which normally expires after a particular period

 ## Usage